25 Jun TIPS FOR CREATING A FLEET SAFETY HIRING POLICY

-“The company would be wise to create a safety policy that is similar to the hiring requirements found in the DOT regulations,” says Veres.
+“The company would be wise to create a safety policy that is similar to the hiring requirements found in the DOT regulations,” says McClure.
 “The good news is, they can use these regulations as a guide and create any hiring requirements they feel will fit their particular industry and driver pool.”

 Once drivers are hired, the legal requirements are similar.
 A PMV fleet is not required by DOT to have a policy that meets regulations; while a CMV fleet does require a policy that meets regulations.
-According to Veres, it’s still smart to have a fleet safety policy to protect the company from potential lawsuits.
+According to McClure, it’s still smart to have a fleet safety policy to protect the company from potential lawsuits.

 For the fleet safety policy to be effective, there needs to be accountability as it is up to the company to decide punitive measures.
-Veres says repercussions range from one-day suspensions to terminations.
+McClure says repercussions range from one-day suspensions to terminations.
 In certain cases, the company has kept employees but taken away their driving privileges or moved them into another role.